craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Feb 09 24.md

 With what little information they were given, the majority of your party was waved off, but Vix - with a very reasonable measure of suspicion for the situation - demanded to stay with Daelith, by her side, up to or perhaps even during this mysterious ritual.
 From one hollow woman to another, this favor was granted, and the three of you - Daelith, Vix, and Baron Avory herself - began what you might consider... a side-quest.

 ### What does the World Know?
-Avory, Daelith, and Vix alongside a Captain Hanes (Elven Knight), a Lieutenant Kienen (Goblin Veteran), and six Privates.
+Avory, Daelith, and Vix alongside a Captain Hanes (Elven Knight), a Lieutenant Kienen (Goblin Veteran), and sixteen Privates.

 #### Travelling
 You travelled for two days in a caravan of fine carts, each of which was guarded by at least four armed and armored guards at all times.
 During the day, yourselves and the Baron travelled together, and the other two carts in your caravan were left empty.